Welcome To Form Open MRI

 Yes.
 We have a CD/iPod player that you can listen to with headphones while you are in the machine.
 You can also feel free to bring in a CD of your choice or your personal iPod to listen to during your procedure.

 Yes.
 You can have a friend or family member in the room with you to talk to you or hold your hand during the scan.
 Your friend or family member will have to be checked to make sure that they don’t have any metal in their clothing, anything metal in their pockets, or a metal prosthesis or pacemaker, as these could interfere with the scan.

 No, we do not offer medication.
 But your doctor may prescribe a sedative for you if you are claustrophobic.
 If you do take a sedative, make sure you have someone drive you to and from our facility.

 Your doctor will have a report within 24-48 hours from a highly skilled radiologist.

-Open MRI of Fremont accepts most insurance plans.
+FORM Open MRI accepts most insurance plans.
 Please contact our office for more information.